Skip to content

 Sjögren's & Tooth Loss: Prevention and Outcomes

-Chronic dry mouth from Sjögren's syndrome removes natural saliva protection, leading to severe gumline decay known as cervical caries.
+Chronic dry mouth from Sjögren's disease removes natural saliva protection, leading to severe gumline decay known as cervical caries.
 Patients can prevent premature tooth loss through aggressive dental care, prescription fluoride, saliva-stimulating medications, and frequent dental cleanings.

-Sjögren’s syndrome significantly increases the risk of long-term dental complications, including rapid tooth decay and premature tooth loss.
+Sjögren’s disease significantly increases the risk of long-term dental complications, including rapid tooth decay and premature tooth loss.
 Because the disease attacks the salivary glands, the resulting chronic dry mouth (xerostomia) strips the mouth of saliva’s essential protective functions [1].
 Without saliva to wash away food, neutralize acids, and provide minerals to repair enamel, patients are highly susceptible to severe and uniquely destructive forms of decay, particularly at the gumline [2].
 However, proactive management using medications to stimulate saliva, aggressive preventative dental care, and tooth replacement options like dental implants can successfully preserve your smile and overall oral health [3][4].

 Why Saliva Matters for Tooth Preservation

 Saliva is the mouth’s natural defense system.
 It contains protective proteins, maintains a balanced pH, and helps remineralize tooth enamel.
-In Sjögren’s syndrome, chronic hyposalivation (low saliva flow) and the loss of saliva’s buffering capacity cause a significant drop in the mouth’s pH [2][5].
+In Sjögren’s disease, chronic hyposalivation (low saliva flow) and the loss of saliva’s buffering capacity cause a significant drop in the mouth’s pH [2][5].
 This acidic environment encourages a shift in the oral microbiome, allowing acid-producing bacteria to thrive and overwhelm the teeth’s ability to repair themselves [6][7][8].

 Cervical Caries: The Signature Decay of Sjögren’s